Vocational training

 Cost

-The course is intended for members within Efling and Efling pays the course fee for its members.
-It is important when applying that you enter the payment code efling15 and click on "Add payment code to application"
+The training is intended for union members within Efling and Efling pays the course fee for its members.
+It is important that the payment code is entered efling15 and click on “Add payment code to application”.

 Registration